togwand/nixos/README.md

 #### overlays
 Derivations built with a nix writer or similar builder, one overlay per derivation

+#### treefmt-nix
+All the flake language formatters and their configurations

 ## Scripts
 Executable and portable* code not written in nix

 * Not technically portable as the shebang is declared in a module